What Is a Retailer?

 In the case of large retailers like Walmart and Target, the items they sell are purchased from a manufacturer or wholesaler and sold to the end user at a price that is marked up.
 That's usually the source of the retailer's profit.

 But the term "retailer" doesn't just apply to large stores.
 Another example of a retailer is the small family-operated pharmacy in your town or your local grocery store.

 In general, retailers don't manufacture the goods they sell.
 There are some exceptions to that rule, of course, but usually, the retailer is just the final link in a supply chain that gets a product to a customer.
 The difference between retailers and wholesalers is that while retailers sell directly to consumers, wholesalers sell their goods to other businesses (i.e., retailers).

 The main categories of products that retailers sell include food, hard or durable goods (such as furniture or cars, which are products that are used over time), soft goods (such as clothing or footwear, which have a life span), and art goods (such as books, musical instruments, or art supplies).

-Most modern retailers typically make a variety of strategic-level decisions.
-These include the following:
+Most modern retailers typically make their strategic marketing decisions based on the following: